luca-chinello/Multivariate_2025_ReplicationStudy/README.md

 Data are available at: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/A8ISOH

-The original STATA code has been rewritten in R.
+The original STATA code has been rewritten in R. During this process, LLMs were used to find the optimal translation of the original code.
+Human supervision and revision has always been at the core of the entire process.

 ## Project structure
 The project is structured as follows: